Enjoy competitive exchange rates and minimal fees when you transfer funds from Canada to the Philippines.

 - Money transfer companies.
 Specialist money transfer services like TorFX, OFX, World First, CurrencyFair, Travelex, WorldRemit and FairFX offer fast and affordable international money transfers.

 - PayPal.
 Funds can be sent via PayPal if both you and your recipient have a PayPal account.
 Keep in mind that funds take a few days to reach your recipient’s bank account.

 - International money order.
 You can also obtain an international guaranteed cheque from your bank or the post office which can then be posted overseas.
 This is the slowest way to send a money transfer.

 Emergency cash transfers in the Philippines

 Cash pickup locations in the Philippines

 WorldRemit, Western Union and MoneyGram offer multiple branch locations across the Philippines where you or your recipient can pick up funds.
 When you go to pick up funds, remember to take a valid photo ID and some details of the transaction with you.
-You will likely need to know the reference number, who sent the money, and how much money was sent.
-In addition, it is also a good idea to phone ahead and make any necessary arrangements if you are picking up a large sum of cash.
+You’ll likely need to know the reference number, who sent the money and how much money was sent.
+In addition, it’s also a good idea to phone ahead and make any necessary arrangements if you’re picking up a large sum of cash.
 Ask your hotel to call you a trusted taxi driver and immediately return to the hotel to put the funds in a safe place.
 If you have been robbed, remember to report it to the police.
 Here are some of the WorldRemit, Western Union and MoneyGram locations in the Philippines: